Yu Hayami: Career

 In 1985, in order to shed off her "teen idol" image, Hayami began releasing euro beat dance music, and was well received.

-In the early 1990s, when her pop music career began to decline, Hayami shifted her focus to become an actress and TV & Radio presenter.
-Being able to speak fluent English, Hayami's host programmes were all catered to English speaking education materials and were all very popular.
-Hayami continued her successful presenter's work till current, and can still be regularly seen on entertainment varieties programme singing her signature songs from the early stage of her idol career.
+In the early 1990s, when her pop music career began to decline, Hayami shifted her focus to become an actress and TV and radio presenter.
+Being able to speak fluent English, Hayami's hosted programs were all catered to English-speaking education materials and were all very popular.
+Hayami has continued her successful presenter's work, and can still be regularly seen on entertainment variety programs singing her signature songs from the early stage of her idol career.